OfficeDev/VBA-content/Excel-VBA/articles/cfedb297-ac0d-dff0-99c7-6927cc5f31ed.md

 # Name Object (Excel)

- **Last modified:** July 28, 2015

 Represents a defined name for a range of cells.
-Names can be either built-in names â€” such as Database, Print_Area, and Auto_Open â€” or custom names.
+Names can be either built-in names — such as Database, Print_Area, and Auto_Open — or custom names.

 ## Remarks